-As of December 31, 2021, lease liabilities amounted to approximately \$117.3 million.
-The amount of remaining payments with maturity less than 1 year, between 2 and 5 years and more than 5 years is approximately 29.5%, 33.6% and 36.9% of the total remaining payments, respectively.
+As of December 31, 2021, lease liabilities amounted to approximately \$117 million.
+The amount of remaining payments with maturities less than 1 year, between 2 and 5 years and more than 5 years was approximately 29%, 34% and 37%, respectively, of the total remaining payments.

-For information on our derivative financial instruments, please see Item 11.
-"Quantitative and Qualitative Disclosure about Market Risk - Accounting for Derivative Financial Instruments and Hedging Activities" and note 25 "Derivative financial instruments" to our audited consolidated financial statements included in this annual report.
+For information on our derivative financial instruments, please see "Quantitative and Qualitative Disclosure about Market Risk - Accounting for Derivative Financial Instruments and Hedging Activities" and note 25 "Derivative financial instruments" to our audited consolidated financial statements included in this annual report.

-For information regarding the extent to which borrowings are at fixed rates, please see Item 11.
-"Quantitative and Qualitative Disclosure About Market Risk".
+For information regarding the extent to which borrowings are at fixed rates, please see "Quantitative and Qualitative Disclosure About Market Risk".